Chapter 6 Calculating Control Limits

 6.5 Control limits in short

-Control limits attempt to estimate the boundaries of the natural common cause process variation.
-They are placed 3 standard deviations above and below the centre line, which is the (weighted) mean of the subgroup means.
+Control limits are intended to estimate the boundaries of natural common cause variation.
+They are placed three standard deviations above and below the centre line, which is usually the mean or weighted mean of the subgroup means.

-The procedure for calculating control limits depends on the type of data involved, but the interpretation of charts are the same regardless of data type.
+The exact calculation depends on the type of data and the type of chart, but the interpretation remains the same regardless of chart type.

-In the next chapter we will improve our plots by adding visual clues to highlight signs of non-random variation.
+In the next chapter, we improve our plots by adding visual cues that highlight signs of non-random variation in the data.